sniptt-official/ots/README.md

 Use `--region` to choose where the secrets reside.

+The default region is `us-east-1`.

 ```
 ots new -x 24h --region eu-central-1
 ```

 ## FAQs

-Please refer to our Q\&A discussions.
+Please refer to our Q&A discussions.

 *   [Why should I trust you with my secrets?](https://github.com/sniptt-official/ots/discussions/13)
 *   [Can I persist my secrets for later use?](https://github.com/sniptt-official/ots/discussions/15)